Tap the text to show or hide reading controls.

 — Hmph.

-Fafnir, dwelling in the ring, sent his thought once more.
+A brief silence.
+How long did they pass that way?
+At length Fafnir, dwelling in the ring, sent his thought once more.

 “With that bulk, you riding in a car would be a public nuisance.”

-Short of tearing off the roof and forcing it into a convertible, there’d be no way for Fafnir to ride.
+The Draconian’s body was as big as the taxi itself.
+Short of tearing off the roof and turning it into a convertible, there was no way for Fafnir to ride.

 — Then rent something like a truck!